 Plug-in electric vehicles (EVs) are gaining ground.
-According to the International Energy Agency, in 2018 the global electric car fleet increased by 2 million from the previous year, nearly doubling the number of new EV sales.
-Despite EVs holding a small overall share of total vehicle sales, their growth pattern is undeniable.
+According to the International Energy Agency, in 2020 the global electric car fleet increased by 2.1 million from the previous year, showing 40% year-over-year growth of new EV sales.
+Despite EVs holding 2.6% overall share of total vehicle sales, their growth pattern is undeniable.
 This is especially true when considering the stage that has been set for the industry: favorable climate policies, EV cost reductions, and government incentives.

 The growth of EV adoption brings with it a timely opportunity for utilities to boost revenue, build sustainable load growth, and increase customer engagement opportunities.
+As EV advances, the future of charging and vehicle-grid integration (VGI) are important factors for utilities to review.
 But time is of the essence.
-Utilities must act now to proactively confront impending policy issues, preclude future load balancing concerns, and prepare to meet rigorous emissions-reduction mandates.
+Utilities and electric vehicle manufacturers must act now to proactively confront impending policy issues, preclude future load-balancing concerns, and prepare to meet rigorous emissions-reduction mandates.

 Promoting sustainable load growth

-The possibility of increased energy usage from EVs should spur utilities to encourage further EV adoption.
+Overcoming all of these challenges starts with engagement.
 Progressive utilities can support EV growth by exploring, developing, and pioneering methods that are mutually beneficial to customers and their own business model.
 Potential advantages for utilities include increasing customer engagement while simultaneously balancing the grid load and growing revenue.
 Additional features could include:

 - Testing managed charging programs that automatically send signals to businesses to charge EV fleets at the cheapest times of day, allowing them to stay below costly electrical load thresholds.